Here are some top tips to help you get your head down and revise effectively, courtesy of IT student, Ashesh Ramjeeawon.

-Try to sleep earlier and wake up earlier; early in the morning the mind is fresh and it is easy to retain notes.
+Try to sleep earlier and wake up earlier; early in the morning the mind is fresh and it's easier to retain notes.
 It may take a few weeks to adjust to a new sleeping pattern, but it will be well worth it when you pass with the grade you’d hoped for.

 3. Practice makes perfect